3 new internationally flavored restaurants to spice up Charleston dining options

 Next in Nexton

-Dolittle's Pet Supply store recently leased 1,530 square feet at 202 Front St., Suite 901-A in Nexton Square Shopping Center near Summerville, according to commercial real estate firm CBRE.
+Dolittle's Pet Supply store recently leased 1,530 square feet at 202 Front St. in Nexton Square Shopping Center near Summerville, according to the commercial real estate firm CBRE.

 Dolittle's, started in a basement in 1994, launched in 1999 with its first store, offering self-service dog washes and natural food selections.
-It now has three Charleston-area location in Mount Pleasant, West Ashley and Kiawah Island.
+It now has three Charleston-area locations — in Mount Pleasant, West Ashley and Kiawah Island.

 Snips and suds